geoff-project/coi/docs/guide/core.rst

 For maximum compatibility, this API puts the following *additional* restrictions on environments:

-- The `observation_space<gym.Env>`, `action_space<gym.Env>` and
+- The `~gymnasium.Env.observation_space`, `~gymnasium.Env.action_space` and
-  `~cernml.coi.SingleOptimizable.optimization_space` must all be `Boxes<gym.spaces.Box>`.
-The only exception is if the environment is a `~gym.GoalEnv`: in that case, `observation_space<gym.Env>` must be `gym.spaces.Dict` (with exactly the three expected keys) and the ``"observation"`` sub-space must be a `gym.spaces.Box`.
+  `~SingleOptimizable.optimization_space` must all be `Boxes
+  <gymnasium.spaces.Box>`.
+The only exception is if the environment is
+  a `GoalEnv`: in that case, `~gymnasium.Env.observation_space` must be `~gymnasium.spaces.Dict` (with exactly the three expected keys) and the ``"observation"`` sub-space must be a `~gymnasium.spaces.Box`.
-- The `action_space<gym.Env>` and the
+- The `~gymnasium.Env.action_space` and the
-  `~cernml.coi.SingleOptimizable.optimization_space`  must have the same shape;
-  They must only differ in their bounds.
+  `~SingleOptimizable.optimization_space`  must have the same shape; They must only differ in their bounds.
 The bounds of the action space must be symmetric around zero and normalized (equal to or less than one).
 - If the environment supports any rendering at all, it should support at least the *human*, *ansi* and *matplotlib_figures*.
 The former two facilitate debugging and stand-alone usage, the latter makes it possible to embed the environment into a GUI.
-- The environment metadata must contain a key ``cern.machine`` with a value of type `~cernml.coi.Machine`.
+- The environment metadata must contain a key ``"cern.machine"`` with a value of type `Machine`.
 It tells users which CERN accelerator the environment belongs to.
 - Rewards must always lie within the defined reward range and objectives within the defined objective range.
 Both ranges are unbounded by default.
 - The problems must never diverge to NaN or infinity.

-For the convenience of problem authors, this package provides a function `~cernml.coi.check()` that verifies these requirements on a best-effort basis.
+For the convenience of problem authors, this package provides a function `check()` that verifies these requirements on a best-effort basis.
 If you package your problem, we recommend adding a unit test to your package that calls this function and exercise it on every CI job.
 See the `Acc-Py guidelines`_ on testing for more information.

 .. _Acc-Py guidelines: https://wikis.cern.ch/display/ACCPY/Testing